 Instructions

 - Cut meat into one-inch cubes.
-Place meat in a dish, cover with soy sauce, teriyaki sauce, wine and steak seasoning.
+Place the meat in a dish or large bowl, and coat with soy sauce, teriyaki sauce, wine, and steak seasoning.

 - Place the marinated lamb on skewers.
 If you choose to add fresh bell pepper and onion, cut it into equal size pieces.